 Cashmere is a lightweight fabric in comparison to the warmth it offers.
 Cashmere clothing is never bulky, which makes it easy to travel with – it won’t take up too much space in your suitcase.

-Cashmere doesn’t wrinkle, making it an ideal fabric for travel clothing, when you won’t always have an iron on hand.
+Cashmere doesn’t wrinkle, making it an ideal fabric for travel clothing when you won’t always have an iron on hand.

-Cashmere drapes beautifully and due to it’s lightweight nature and resistance to wrinkles, it’s a fabric that always looks elegant and flattering.
+Cashmere drapes beautifully, and due to its lightweight nature and resistance to wrinkles, it’s a fabric that always looks elegant and flattering.

 Unlike synthetic fibers which can leave you hot and sweaty, cashmere allows your body to breathe which helps regulate temperature.

-Cashmere has natural fire-resistant properties and when it is exposed to fire, while it will smolder, it will not melt onto the skin and it can self–extinguish once the source of the flame has gone out.
+Cashmere has natural fire-resistant properties and when it is exposed to fire, while it will smolder, it will not melt onto the skin and can self–extinguish once the source of the flame has gone out.

 The benefits of cashmere are numerous.
 If you are hesitant to splurge on cashmere, consider the above benefits and weigh your options.
 Will the alternative function as well?
 Look as good?
 Last as long?

-Jet&Bo stocks a range of luxurious cashmere travel accessories:
+Jet&Bo stocks a range of luxurious cashmere clothing and travel accessories: